stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/acknowledgements.md

 To **Felipe Moreno**: for being an extremely supportive manager and my toughest critic.
 You managed to fit more writing into the margins of each page than I would have thought possible.
 While this led to rewriting large portions of the earlier chapters for the final drafts, I know it made a huge difference in the quality of the final outcome.
 Obrigada!

 To **Suphannee Sivakorn**: for volunteering to review the drafts.
-I know you thought I wouldn't make it past chapter 5, but you didn't really know me then...ขอบคุณค่ะ (ka ka ka) for all the drawings (and occasional poem).
+I know you thought I wouldn't make it past chapter 5, but you didn't really know me then...ขอบคุณค่ะ (ka ka ka 🕊️) for all the drawings (and occasional poem).
 They made me smile when I really needed it and kept me sane.
 Now, I have a poem for you:

 <p align='center'>
     <em>